Brian O'Rourke (politician)

-After the 1922 creation of the Irish Free State, O'Rourke was the fourth of 30 members of Seanad Éireann elected by members of the 3rd Dáil, serving a nine-year term and being re-elected in 1931 for another nine years, cut short by the Senate's 1936 abolition.
+After the 1922 creation of the Irish Free State, O'Rourke was the fourth of 30 members of Seanad Éireann elected by members of the 3rd Dáil, serving a nine-year term and being re-elected in 1931 for another nine years, cut short by the Seanad's 1936 abolition.
 He was a member of Cumann na nGaedheal and its successor Fine Gael, for which he stood unsuccessfully in the Monaghan constituency in the 1937 general election.
-He returned to the reconstituted Seanad in the April 1938 election on the Industrial and Commercial Panel.
+He returned to the reconstituted Seanad at the April 1938 election on the Industrial and Commercial Panel.
 Except for a gap from 1925 to 1929, he remained a county councillor until 1945.

 O'Rourke married Clare Clinton in 1907; they had four daughters and three sons.
 His papers from the Irish revolutionary period were deposited at University College Dublin in 1993.